nachocaru/xaprb.com/content/blog/2006-12-02-how-to-number-rows-in-mysql.md

 ### Background

 Please see my previous article on [how to simulate the `ROW_NUMBER()`][1] function for the background.
-I&#8217;ll use the same table structure and data in this article.
+I'll use the same table structure and data in this article.

-Unfortunately, that&#8217;s a quadratic algorithm, so it&#8217;s not something I&#8217;d do much (though I once did it over small sets of data in SQL Server 2000 at a jobsite).
+Unfortunately, that's a quadratic algorithm, so it's not something I'd do much (though I once did it over small sets of data in SQL Server 2000 at a jobsite).

 ### A more efficient method